porscheinformatik/pnet-data-api/pnet-data-api-java-sample/README.md

 migrate explicit <INDEXNAME> [<IDS>] ...
 Runs an explicit migration. migrate state <INDEXNAME> ..............
 Prints the state of the migration. next  ..................................
-Prints the next page of the last result. page [<NUMBER>] ........................
+Prints the next page of the last result. no aggs  ...............................
+Disables aggregations. page [<NUMBER>] ........................
 Prints the page with the specified number. prev  ..................................
 Prints the previous page of the last result. remove [<KEY>] .........................
-Remove the URL and username/password from your prefernces. restrict brands [<BRAND>...] ...........
+Remove the URL and username/password from your prefernces. restrict activities <MC...> ............
+Places a restriction of activities for subsequent operations. restrict brands [<BRAND>...] ...........
 Places a restriction with brands for subsequent operations. restrict company ids <ID...> ...........
 Places a restriction with company numbers for subsequent operations. restrict company mcs <MC...> ...........
 Places a restriction with company matchcodes for subsequent operations. restrict company numbers <NUMBER...> ...
-Places a restriction with company numbers for subsequent operations. restrict tenants [<TENANT>...] .........
+Places a restriction with company numbers for subsequent operations. restrict functions <MC...> .............
+Places a restriction of functions for subsequent operations. restrict number types <MC...> ..........
+Places a restriction of number types for subsequent operations. restrict tenants [<TENANT>...] .........
 Places a restriction with tenants for subsequent operations. search activities <QUERY> ..............
 Query activities. search advisor types <QUERY> ...........
 Query advisor types.